Sylvia Pankhurst: Involvement in Ethiopia

-From 1936, MI5 monitored Pankhurst's correspondence.
-In 1940 she wrote to Viscount Swinton, then chairing a committee investigating Fifth Columnists, and enclosed lists of active Fascists still at large and of anti-Fascists who had been interned.
+In 1940, as the Germans advanced through the Low Countries and into France, she wrote to Viscount Swinton, then chairing a committee investigating Fifth Columnists, and enclosed lists of active Fascists still at large and of anti-Fascists who had been interned.
 A copy of this letter on MI5's file carries a note in Swinton's hand reading: "I should think a most doubtful source of information."
-Meanwhile, the authorities took an increasingly grim view of her anti-colonial agitation, heightened from 1935 as she became "the main protagonist of the 'print activism'" in the cause of Ethiopia.
+The authorities had taken an increasingly grim view of her anti-colonial agitation, heightened from 1935 as she became "the main protagonist of the 'print activism in the cause of Ethiopia.

-In July 1935, representing the Women's Committee against War and Fascism, Pankhurst together with George Brown (League of Coloured Peoples), Reginald Reynolds (No More War movement) and Reginald Bridgeman (League against Imperialism) organised a public protest in support of Ethiopia at Essex Hall in London.
+In July 1935, representing the Women's Committee against War and Fascism, Pankhurst together with George Brown (League of Coloured Peoples), Reginald Reynolds (No More War Movement) and Reginald Bridgeman (League against Imperialism) had organised a public protest in support of Ethiopia at Essex Hall in London.
 After the Italian invasion commenced in October, she began publication of The New Times and Ethiopia News.
 As well as reporting Italian atrocities in Ethiopia (and from July 1936, Francoist atrocities in Spain), it provided an outlet for anti-colonialist writers elsewhere in Africa.
 Nancy Cunard, for whom it was no accident that the Spanish fascist rebellion first broke out in an African colony (Spanish Morocco), also wrote for the paper, as did Jawaharlal Nehru.

 Pankhurst visited Ethiopia in 1944 after it had been liberated by Allied forces from Italian occupation, and criticised what she perceived as British ambitions to take over the region.
 In another visit which lasted from 1950 to 1951, she visited Eritrea, which was then under a British military administration.
 Pankhurst observed the administration's dismantlement of Italian-built port installations in Eritrea, which were sent to India and Kenya as war reparations, criticising the policy in a pamphlet titled Why are we destroying the Eritrean ports?
 In opposition to the British authorities, she supported Eritrea, Djibouti and Somaliland becoming part of Ethiopia.
-In 1947, a Foreign Office official commented that "we agree with you... that this horrible old harridan should be choked to death with her own pamphlets".
+In 1947, a Foreign Office official commented that "we agree with you ... that this horrible old harridan should be choked to death with her own pamphlets".

 The New Times and Ethiopia News remained in circulation for 20 years and at its height sold 40,000 copies weekly.
 This included an extensive circulation throughout West Africa and the West Indies.
 In 1956, the Governor of Jamaica, Sir Hugh Foot, was informed that Pankhurst's paper was radicalising a "sect" who called themselves the "Rastafari".
 At the same time, he was cautioned that she could be relied upon to "react violently to any suggestion that her paper should not be made available to all and sundry".
 In some Crown colonies, such as Sierra Leone from where the nationalist I. T. A. Wallace Johnson contributed pieces, the paper had, indeed, been banned.